Zapper-fi/protocol/docs/api-intro/api-intro.md

 # Getting Started

-Access powerful onchain data curated by the Zapper Protocol with a GraphQL API for your applications.
+Access powerful onchain data curated by the Zapper Protocol with a GraphQL API.

 ---